ibm-cloud-docs/cloud-activity-tracker/activity_tracker_ov.md

 When you work in a cloud environment, such as {{site.data.keyword.Bluemix_notm}}, you must plan the cloud strategy for auditing and monitoring workloads and data in accordance with your internal policies and with industry and country-based compliance requirements.
 You can use the information that is registered through the {{site.data.keyword.cloudaccesstrailshort}} service to identify security incidents, detect unauthorized access, and comply with regulatory and internal auditing requirements.

-For example, you can use the {{site.data.keyword.cloudaccesstrailshort}} logs to identify the following information:
+For example, you can use the {{site.data.keyword.cloudaccesstrailshort}} activity logs to identify the following information:

 * The users who made API calls to cloud services.
 * The source IP address from where the API calls were made.